rivenshell/Zombie-Apacalypse-Wiki/README.md

 # Zombie-Apacalypse-Wiki

-The Epic No-nonsense Guide to Surviving a Zombie Apacalypse
+The Epic No-nonsense Guide to Survive a Zombie Apacalypse